 So, Exactly What Makes Alta's Snow So Good?

-Alta is located in Little Cottonwood Canyon, one of the snowiest places on the planet, receiving an average of 551 inches of snow each year.
+Alta is located in Little Cottonwood Canyon, one of the snowiest places in the country, receiving an average of 547 inches of snow each year.
 During ski season, that means more than a foot of snow every five days.
 In addition to the volume of snow, the quality is just what you want for skiing.
 Why?
 The climate conditions in the area generate a snow density of 8.5 percent.
-That probably doesn’t mean much to anyone who didn’t study meteorology, but it means that the snow has the just the right consistency for your skis to float through the powder.
+That probably doesn’t mean much to anyone who didn’t study meteorology, but it means that the snow has just the right consistency for your skis to float through the powder.

 So what is it about this section of Utah that makes the snow just right?
-According to Jim Steenburgh, an atmospheric scientist at the University of Utah, it’s the location of Alta in the Wasatch Mountains.
+According to Jim Steenburgh, an atmospheric scientist at the University of Utah and creator of the popular Wasatch Weather Weenies blog, it’s the location of Alta in the Wasatch Mountains.
 One of the reasons for the frequent storms is that the Great Salt Lake doesn’t freeze.
 Storms develop in the Pacific Ocean and head toward the Sierra Nevada Mountains.
-There, storms drops snow with 10 percent to 12 percent moisture density.
+There, storms drop snow with 10 percent to 12 percent moisture density.
 The clouds dry out as they head east to Utah, and the snow moisture density decreases to 8.5 percent.
 As it crosses the Great Salt Lake, the storms get colder and drier.
 This causes the snowfall to leave a slightly denser base at the bottom, and a fluffier lighter layer of snow on top.
 Under these conditions, a light crystal-type of snowflake called a dendrite is produced.
 They are thin and symmetrical in shape, but most importantly for skiers, they create fluffy powder that’s perfect for skiing.

 Posted in: #Snow